alihaktan35/Birthday-Paradox-Game/README.md

 - **Game Control:**
   The host can end the game.
 A countdown is triggered, after which the matching results (players sharing the same birthday) are revealed.

-- **Informative Section:**
-  An expandable section titled "What is birthday paradox?" provides a concise explanation of the paradox in clear, easy-to-understand English.

 - **Responsive & Themed Design:**
   The interface features a modern, responsive design with a custom "Birthday Paradox" theme, including a gradient background and custom fonts (Google Fonts: Bangers and Roboto).
 This ensures an enjoyable experience on both desktop and mobile devices.